bersilius/seneca-aws-adapter/README.md

 ### Actions - examples

+Looking at some message patterns we can probably guess which AWS service operation will be triggered with the given params:

+*'role:aws,service:S3,cmd:listBuckets,params:{...}'*
+*'role:aws,service:EC2,cmd:startInstances,params:{...}'*
+*'role:aws,service:IAM,cmd:createUser,params:{...}'*
+*'role:aws,service:SNS,cmd:createPlatformEndpoint,params:{...}'*

 All AWS service operations can be called like Seneca actions.
 All actions provide results via the standard callback format: `function(error, data){ ... }`.
+Using standard callback format fit aws-sdk and Seneca as well.

-For available commands and the corresponding params see the Method Details of the given service operation you use in [AWS SDK for JavaScript Docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/_index.html).
+For available commands and the corresponding 'params' see the Method Details of the given service operation you use in [AWS SDK for JavaScript Docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/_index.html).

 #### role: aws, service: SNS, cmd: listPlatformApplications, params: ...